 The "chopping" is done by feeding a calculated PWM to the gates of the FET via a BJT buffer stage.

 A typical circuit design for converting the SG3525 waveform into a pure sinewave waveform is shown below.
 This design is actually an universal design which may be implemented for upgrading all square wave inverters into sinewave inverters.

-Preferably, the PWM input frequency should be 4 times more than the base 50 or 60Hz frequency. so that each 50/60Hz cycles are broken into 4 or 5 pieces and not more than this, which could otherwise give rise to unwanted harmonics and mosfet heating.
+If an ordinary PWM is used as explained below, then its frequency should be 4 times more than the base 50 or 60 Hz frequency. so that each 50/60Hz cycles are broken into 4 or 5 pieces and not more than this, which could otherwise give rise to unwanted harmonics and mosfet heating.